PrasannaNatarajan/CSD342-Data-Mining/Lab2-K_Means_Clustering/README - Lab 2 - KMeans.md

 `java Lab2 –k <k clusters> –d <distance algorithm> -f <file_path> `

-All parameters are optional, if not specified, defaultvalues will be used.
+All parameters are optional, if not specified, default values will be used.

 ### **OPTIONS**